augustomklee/augustomklee/README.md

-# Augusto Min Kyu Lee | Machine Learning Engineer
+# Augusto Min Kyu Lee | Full Stack & Machine Learning

 ## About Me
 Machine Learning Engineer with a focus on computer vision and deep learning algorithms.